asusguy94/Porn/README.md

 6. Type `gulp` to compile the necessary files

 ### Initialize Database & edit _class.php
+If you want to skip most of these steps, you can set the password for my app to the root-username and root password, usually `root` and ` `.
+Then you can continue on `step 3 - Creating a database`

 This app requires a database to function properly, I recomend using [phpMyAdmin](https://www.phpmyadmin.net)
 1. **Login to the administration console of your database management of choice**
 	- You can usually use `root` for username and ` ` (no character) for password